collective/getpaid.buildout/scripts/README.txt

 - http://peak.telecommunity.com/DevCenter/EasyInstall

-For further instructions and more info see the readme.txt file in the PloneGetPaid dir within Products.
+For further instructions and more info see the readme.txt file in the Products/PloneGetPaid and the contents of Products/PloneGetPaid/docs.